 This antique accordion was rescued from a local antique shop.
 It has a hole in the bellows that creates a distinct wheezing sound, and it is loaded up with strange squeaks, pops and paper textures.

-We rolled on this instrument for about an hour, and did everything from flicking the keys to dropping and pounding it.
+We rolled on this instrument and did everything from flicking the keys to dropping and pounding it.
 The accordion took some abuse, but in the end what it gave back was a wealth of old sounding textures you can’t fake.

 This instrument was recorded at 24 bit 96k, in dual mono – with an AT4050 for a wide perspective and a Schoeps CMC6.MK4 for a close perspective.